djeada/Linux-Notes/notes/managing_users.md

 ### Modifying UID and GID

-Change User's UID:
+I. Change User's UID

-The usermod command, combined with the -u flag, allows for changing a user's UID:
+The `usermod` command, combined with the `-u` flag, allows to change a user's UID:

 ```bash
 usermod -u 1001 adam
 ```

-Change Group's GID:
+II.
+Change Group's GID

-The groupmod command, paired with the -g flag, facilitates GID modification:
+The `groupmod` command, paired with the `-g` flag, facilitates GID modification:

 ```bash
 groupmod -g 1001 admins